quackmore/esp_thermostat/README.md

       --data-raw '{
           "mdns_enabled": 0
       }'
-- setup SNTP and timezone
+- setup SNTP and timezone (use this function to correct the timezone for daylight saving time)

       curl --location --request POST 'http://{{host}}/api/sntp' \
       --header 'Content-Type: application/json' \